OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 - The below control(s), each marked with a # and a short name in capitals

 #### #MORETRAINDATA
-> Category: development-time data science control
+> Category: development-time data science control - pre-training
 > Permalink: https://owaspai.org/goto/moretraindata/

 More train data: increasing the amount of non-malicious data makes training more robust against poisoned examples - provided that these poisoned examples are small in number.
 One way to do this is through data augmentation - the creation of artificial training set samples that are small variations of existing samples.
 The goal is to 'outnumber' the poisoned samples so the model 'forgets' them.